 White collar crimes have been somewhat romanticized through movies and television shows as crimes which do not rise to the same level as common-law crimes.
 This has in turn led to a rise in the number of white collar crimes committed since many individuals do not believe or understand the scope of the criminal act.
-However, if you have been arrested on suspicion of a white collar crime, do not hesitate to contact an experienced white collar crime defense lawyer in Houston.
+However, if you have been arrested on suspicion of a white collar crime, do not hesitate to contact an experienced Houston white collar crime defense lawyer from Mary E. Conn & Associates.
 White collar crimes contain the same penalty and punishment ranges as traditional common-law crimes, and therefore a conviction can lead to the same dire repercussions.

 White collar crimes are generally nonviolent crimes which are intentionally committed to procure illegal financial gain.
 The label “white collar” was instituted early on by sociologists in the 1930s since it was noted that white collar employees were more likely to commit corporate crimes, as opposed to traditional common law offenses such as robberies and burglaries.
 This nickname stuck and is still used today to refer to financial crimes often committed by corporate insiders.

 The Great Depression spurred a rise in corporate crimes, as these white collar workers looked for illegal methods to procure money for their families.
 Jobs and wages were slashed during this time and rather than turn to a life of crime (such as drug trafficking or the underground bootleg rings), many corporate employees developed a new form of criminal law that centered largely on fraud and money laundering.
 White collar crimes have continued since this early time period in the 1930s, as technology has made it that much easier to commit corporate espionage and offer opportunities for employees to attempt to take money from their employer.